 Deadline: October 31st

-Eligibility: full-time students currently pursuing environmental education at South Carolina schools of higher education
+Eligibility: full-time students currently pursuing degrees in any environmental field at South Carolina schools of higher education

 Awards: $500 scholarships are available